João Carlos Martins

 João Carlos Gandra da Silva Martins (/pt/); born June 25, 1940) is a Brazilian classical pianist and conductor, who has performed with leading orchestras in the United States, Europe and Brazil.

-He is celebrated as a great interpreter of Bach and has recorded his complete keyboard works.
+He is celebrated as an interpreter of Bach and has recorded his complete keyboard works.
 For decades Martins has been engaged as the leading pianist at the Boston Symphony, the Los Angeles Philharmonic and other ensembles.
 The New York Times wrote, "Maestro Martins has lived a life of renown, challenge, tenacity and triumph sufficient to fill a lively memoir".

 After his career as a concert pianist was derailed by injuries and accidents, he successfully reinvented himself as a conductor, leading hundreds of performances worldwide including acclaimed concerts at Carnegie Hall.
 He is a conductor at the English Chamber Orchestra and the Bachiana Filarmonica Orchestra.
 He has also founded social programs for underprivileged youth in Latin America.

 Early life

 A child prodigy, Martins began studying the piano with José Kliass at the age of eight.
 The following year, he won a competition sponsored by the Bach Society of Brazil.
 Soon thereafter, Alfred Cortot proclaimed: "With this kind of tone, with the ability of his fingers, he could become very important for the history of piano playing."

 At the age of 18, he was among the first Latin Americans to be invited to participate in the prestigious Casals Music Festival in Puerto Rico.
 International attention grew in 1961 when, aged 20, he performed at his debut concert in Washington, D.C., Bach's 48 Preludes and Fugues from the Well-Tempered Clavier (a work that became one of his specialties).
 The reviewers were ecstatic.

 He was already well known in Brazil as a child prodigy, and his name quickly spread throughout the concert world.
 Three years later he made his New York debut, followed by engagements with major orchestras in the United States, and recitals throughout the world, including sold-out performances at Carnegie Hall and Avery Fisher Hall (Lincoln Center).